MoniPar/booklist_generator/README.md

     - click 'Done' on step 3
     - on the next page, click on the service account name to go to the configuration page for the new service account
     - click on the KEYS tab --> Add Key --> Create New Key
     - select the JSON radio button and click 'Create'.
-The JSON file with the new API creds will download to your pc.
+The JSON file with the new API creds will download to your pc
     - go back to the library and search for 'Google sheets'
     - select the Google Sheet API and click 'enable'
 * To add the credentials file to the work environment, simply locate it on your pc and drag and drop it into the workspace.